The long but interesting walk into Monolith Valley will reward the enthusiastic hiker with 360 degree views of large rocky outcrops and shear cliffs.

 A very short (but steep) walk to the picturesque Kalang Falls.
 Worth doing if you are visiting the Kanangra Walls area.

 A very short walk in Kanangra-Boyd National Park, starting at Kanangra Walls Lookout.
-The track drops steeply down to the picturesque Kalang Falls, and you can have a look down stream a bit if you like.
+The track drops steeply down to the picturesque Kalang Falls (otherwise known as Kanangra Creek Waterfall on Google Maps), and you can have a look down stream a bit if you like.
 Continue reading “Waterfall Walk (Kalang Falls), Kanangra-Boyd NP, NSW”